Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

 6. To change the new label's properties when the button is clicked, define the `OnTestButtonClicked` event handler.

     When an event triggers, two parameters are delivered to any handler set up to watch it.
-The first parameter is an object representing the control that triggered the event and the second parameter is the event data appropriate to the event type.
+The first parameter is an object representing the control that triggered the event, and the second parameter is the event data appropriate to the event type.

-    Increment the click counter, build a string showing how many times the button has been clicked, and set the `Text` property of the label to that string.
+    Increment the click counter, build a string showing how many times the button has been clicked, and set the `Text` property of the label to that string:

     ```csharp
             void OnTestButtonClicked(object sender, EventArgs args)